2025 Kia EV5: Why it’s a better buy than a Tesla Model Y

 Kia EV5 Earth

-Kia EV5 Earth has a spacious interior that looks and feels premium
+Kia EV5 Earth has a spacious interior that looks and feels premium.

 I also really like that the EV5 offers vehicle to load (V2L), which can power up laptops, electric knives and other appliances via a three-pin plug in the boot.
-Yet another advantage over Tesla, which the Kia also matches by offerin over the air updates in this car.
+Yet another advantage over Tesla, which the Kia also matches by offering over the air updates in this car.

 At $56,770, the Kia EV5 Air is the only mid-sized SUV I’d think about buying, if I didn’t hate all SUVs, although I’d be tempted to shell out the extra $7220 for the long-range battery, which pushes the range up to a claimed 555km – the longest in the model range.
 Without it, you’re getting a claimed 400km range, which is real-world 350km, aka just not enough (but can we just pause for a moment to recognise just how expensive batteries are; $7k extra for the range you’d really want and expect in the first place is a serious whack).